Unit 4.4 The Inverse Laplace Transform#

 Find the Inverse Laplace Transform of

-(Quick solution: Wolfram Alpha – Shows that the computer is not always best!)
+(Quick solution: Wolfram Alpha – Shows that the computer will not always give the expected answer!)

 Solution 11.3#